 Conditional requirements: Italian VCE Units 1 & 2 is a year long study that builds upon skills, knowledge and understanding acquired in Years 7, 8, 9 and 10.
+Junior sequential study of Italian is recommended before starting Unit 1.

 - communicate with others in Italian in interpersonal, interpretive and presentational contexts - understand the relationship between language and culture - compare cultures and languages and enhance intercultural awareness - understand and appreciate the cultural contexts in which Italian is spoken - learn about language as a system and themselves as language learners - make connections between different languages, knowledge and ways of thinking - become part of multilingual communities by applying language learning to social and leisure activities, lifelong learning and the world of work.